plotly/academy/_react/1-introduction.md

 </Wrapper>
 ```

-which is the same thing as
+is the same thing as

 ```JS
 React.createElement(Wrapper, null,